Kong/docs.konghq.com/app/konnect/mesh-manager/federate-zone.md

 To verify federation, explore control plane in Mesh Manager.
 You should eventually see
 * an online zone in the list of zones
-* policies that were previously applied on zone control plane.
+* policies that were previously applied on the zone control plane
 * data plane proxies that are running in the zone